-- Mickey & Minnie’s Runaway Railway, opening spring 2020 at Disney’s Hollywood Studios, will take guests through the movie screen where they join Mickey, Minnie and friends.
+- Mickey & Minnie’s Runaway Railway, at Disney’s Hollywood Studios, will take guests through the movie screen where they join Mickey, Minnie and friends.

 - The “Move It!
 Shake It!
 MousekeDance It!
 Street Party” at Disney’s Magic Kingdom Park features a colorful procession parade up Main Street, U.S.A. where guests are invited to join in the energetic dance party featuring modern remixes of favorite “Mickey Mouse Club” melodies beloved Disney characters, including Mickey, Minnie, Donald, Daisy, Goofy, Pluto and more.

 - Sesame Street – a new land at SeaWorld Orlando – allows guests explore the iconic neighborhood as they walk through Abby Cadabby’s garden, visit Mr. Hooper’s store, stop by Big Bird’s nest, sit on the famous 123 stoop and meet their favorite friends from Sesame Street including Elmo, Cookie Monster and Big Bird.
 Elmo and his furry friends, along with parade dancers, invite guests to join the party on Sesame Street during SeaWorld Orlando’s first-ever parade.

 - Aquatica Orlando’s Kata’s Kookaburra Cove, a family play area for kids under 48 inches, features the Zippity Zappity tube ride, beginner’s body slides and waterspouts for kids to splash under.
 All children must be accompanied by an adult in this area.

 - Fun Spot features a new 4,000-square-foot interactive splash pad for guests with over 30 active elements.